davidkels1/my-portfolio/README.md

 INTRODUCTION
-This is a training project, I created it to learn HTML and CSS and to memorize the the skill.
+This is a training project, I created it to learn HTML and CSS and to memorize the skill.

 TECHNOLOGIES USED